-- · ABQ Ride operates two routes along Coors Blvd (additional commuter routes run along small portions of northern Coors). - The Rapid Ride Blue Line (Route 790) originates at the Northwest Transit Center and runs south on Coors to I-40 before connecting to Downtown and the University of New Mexico.
-Ridership on the Blue Line has grown immensely in recent years and was nearly 2,300 on weekdays in April 2012 (ridership is lower when UNM is not in regular session).
-More than half of Blue Line riders board at the Northwest Transit Center or at Cottonwood mall and the vast majority of all trips are associated with UNM.
-Route 155 provides north-south local service along the Coors CMP corridor between Rio Bravo and Ellison and averaged more than 1,200 riders per weekday in April 2012. - The Northwest Transit Center at Coors and Ellison is a major regional transit facility.
+- ABQ Ride operates two routes along Coors Blvd (additional commuter routes run along small portions of northern - The Rapid Ride Blue Line (Route 790) originates at the Northwest Transit Center and runs south on Coors to I-40 before connecting to Downtown and the University of New Mexico.
+Ridership on the Blue Line surpasses 2,000 on weekdays while UNM is in session.
+The vast majority of Blue Line riders board at the Northwest Transit Center or at Cottonwood mall and travel to UNM.
+Route 155 provides north-south local service along the Coors CMP corridor between Rio Bravo and Ellison and averaged more than 1,100 riders per weekday in April 2011. - The Northwest Transit Center at Coors and Ellison is a major regional transit facility.
 A total of nine routes, four of which are commuter, operate out of the facility.